Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: There are so many role simulations available.
 How do I figure out which one I need?

-A: Often, the best way to start is with the Advanced Search feature for role simulations on the Teaching Negotiation Resource Center website.
-This allows you to search for role simulations with your specified attributes, such as number of participants, presence or absence of a neutral third party, and substantive topics such as environment, law, or medicine.
-If after reviewing the website you are having difficulty finding an appropriate simulation for your needs, please feel free to e-mail the Teaching Negotiation Resource Center at email@example.com with a request for role simulation recommendations.
+A: Often, the best way to start is review the list of teaching materials by topic on the Teaching Negotiation Resource Center website.
+This allows you to search for role simulations pertaining to a specific topic or category.
+If after reviewing the website you are having difficulty finding an appropriate simulation for your needs, please feel free to e-mail the Teaching Negotiation Resource Center at firstname.lastname@example.org with a request for role simulation recommendations.

 Q: I’m interested in several of your role simulations.
 Is there some way I can review them to decide which one would best suit my needs?